At MWC Los Angeles, 5G and XR began staking their claims to the future

 In one, Verizon used smartphone-based AR to show how supermarket visitors will be able to see nutritional data for food products in real time — each product’s overlays are sent over 5G as a multi-layered video stream that only displays the layer of data you choose at a given moment.
 Another demo used 5G-backed VR to turn a large collection of digital security app windows into a 360-degree wraparound system that might be easier for a data security guard to watch than multiple monitors.
 And another was supposed to show how AR glasses could be used to augment a workplace, but the demo Vuzix glasses were using Wi-Fi and having massive lag problems that made the demo unusable when I tried it.

-Verizon only offered a tiny collection of 5G devices — four smartphones and the 5G MiFi hotspot — none of which were newly announced.
+Verizon only offered a tiny collection of 5G devices — four smartphones and the 5G MiFi hotspot — none of which was newly announced.
 While there wasn’t anything newsworthy about the handsets, they were capable of hitting live download speeds in the 1.5Gbps range on the floor, showing just how powerful Verizon’s millimeter wave 5G network can be if you’re lucky enough to be within range of its towers.

 The biggest surprise at Verizon’s booth was a robust collection of new hardware for its 5G Home broadband service — the actual 5G NR standard-compliant devices that are now being offered in Chicago, but not yet to Verizon’s prestandards 5G customers in other 5G Home cities.
 Key to the rollout are the new Alexa- and Wi-Fi 6-equipped 5G Home Router and 5G Home Receiver window unit we covered earlier this week.

-But Verizon also showed off a $99 wall outlet plug-in 5G Home Wi-Fi Extender Mini, which is unexpectedly included free with 5G Home service.
+But Verizon also showed off a $99 wall outlet plug-in 5G Home Wi-Fi Extender Mini, which it’s unexpectedly including free with 5G Home service.
 Verizon also has a $299 5G Home Wi-Fi Extender with its own Alexa speaker, capable of forming a mesh Wi-Fi 6 network with the 5G Home Router.
 Users can put the $99 Mini’s credit toward the larger unit if they please.
 There’s also a $100 Home Phone Base to add 4G VoLTE home phone service for interested customers at a $20 monthly surcharge.
 Notably, all of the units have Verizon branding rather than any reference to an OEM partner and are subtly labeled underneath as “Designed in New York.
 Made in Taiwan.”

 Smartphone makers

 The Barcelona edition of Mobile World Congress is known for introducing numerous smartphones and mobile devices, including everything from smartwatches to hotspots and tablets, so I’d hoped there might be at least a little news from one of the players in this space.
-Unfortunately, there weren’t many smartphone companies at the show, and unlike CES, major companies like Qualcomm and Huawei were nowhere to be seen on the MWC Los Angeles show floor.
+Unfortunately, there weren’t many smartphone companies at the show, and unlike CES, major players like Qualcomm and Huawei were nowhere to be seen on the MWC Los Angeles show floor.

 Samsung had a legitimate booth at the show, though its only announcements were related to more tightly integrated 5G base stations — news that might interest some carriers, but not the general public.
 The company had a collection of impressively small 5G small cells on poles in the center of its booth, separately covering everything from 39GHz (AT&T-ready) and 28GHz (Verizon/T-Mobile-ready) to 2.5GHz (Sprint-ready) and CBRS 3.5GHz frequencies.
 Verizon committed at the show to using Samsung’s millimeter wave base stations in its U.S. 5G deployment.